21 Key Trends in B2B E-commerce 2019

 2. Manufacturers must understand rich content and how it aligns with their business (or doesn’t).

-Rich content (i.e. product images, descriptions, videos, testimonials, etc.) is new ground for manufacturers.
+Rich content (i.e. product images, descriptions, videos, testimonials, etc.)—all this is new ground for manufacturers.
 Traditionally, distributors have taken care of product presentation to the end user.
 But as market pressures drive manufacturers online, they must begin to present product content in the same way that distributors do.
 (See B2B Ecommerce Trend 4 below for more on manufacturers thinking like distributors.)

 - We’re transitioning longtime business online.
 Do those users need rich content, or would they rather just order by SKU or Excel spreadsheet upload?

 - We’re going after new business in the same market where we have established business.
 Do those users need rich content?